2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 In skin (BJ) cells, exposure to EMFs resulted in a significant influx of calcium into the cells,

-indicating that EMFs can disrupt calcium homeostasis in skin/fibroblast cells.
+indicating that EMFs can (cause calcium changes) in skin/fibroblast cells.
 The application of

-the remediation techniques—specifically the Device Chip and Home Harmonizer—effectively
+the (harmonization) techniques—specifically the Device Chip and Home Harmonizer—effectively

 EMF-induced calcium dysregulation.
 The reversal was highly statistically significant, with a